ngs-docs/2017-cicese-metagenomics/welcome.rst

 * good for "burst" capacity (just got a data set!)
 * accessible everywhere;

-5. Sticky notes and how they work... + Minute Cards
+5. Sticky notes and how they work
 ---------------------------------------------------

 Basic rules: